JuliaMath/Roots.jl/docs/src/reference.md

 ## Tracking iterations

-It is possible to add the keyword arguement `verbose=true` to when calling the `find_zero` function to get detailed information about the solution, and data from each iteration.
-If you want to save this data instead of just printing it, you can use a `Tracks` object.
+It is possible to add the keyword argument `verbose=true`  when calling the `find_zero` function to get detailed information about the solution and data from each iteration.
+To save this data a `Tracks` object may be passed in to `tracks`.

 ----